ArthurDotSaito/arthursaito.com/notes/all-the-small-things.md

 ---
-title: 'All the small things'
+title: All the small things
-description: 'No.It's not Blink-182.
+description: "No.It's not Blink-182.
 Here we are in the end of 2023.
-Have you done your year-end retrospective?'
+Have you done your year-end retrospective?"
-slug: '2023-small-things'
+slug: 2023-small-things
-date: '2022-11-22'
+date: "2023-11-22"
 ---

 We've reached that time of the year when I start to think, "Wow, the year is ending," and many people begin to plan their objectives and achievements for the next year.
 Although I'm uncertain about what I want to do in the upcoming year, it might be insightful to list some events or experiences that occurred this year, which have brought me to my current position.
 One of the many reasons that drove me to build this website is to 'put things on paper (or on a screen, in this case)', primarily because it helps me to sort out my thoughts.